rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 ## Depth per replicon

-The files in the [error_rate_estimation](error_rate_estimation) directory were used to generate the supplementary figure showing the read depth for each replicon.
+The files in the [depth_per_replicon](depth_per_replicon) directory were used to generate the supplementary figure showing the read depth for each replicon.
 This demonstrates that small plasmids were very underrepresented in the Nanopore reads.